Digital Literacies for Teaching

 - Higher Education Academy: Digital Literacies

-As you are reading the definitions, take note of ideas or competencies that resonate with your sense of what digital literacy is.
-Now write a definition of digital literacies for teaching that is informed by what you’ve read.
-Borrow ideas that make sense to you and leave out parts that you think are less important.
+As you are reading the definitions, take note of ideas or competencies that resonate with your sense of what digital literacy is so that you can come up with your own definition.

 Developing digital literacies is an ongoing process.
-These modules are a starting point; they include resources and a set of challenges and activities, that is part of never ending process as we extend our digital literacies for teaching.
+These modules are a starting point; they include resources and a set of challenges and activities, that are part of a never ending process as we extend our digital literacies for teaching.